jqlang/jq/docs/content/manual/manual.md

 * `-L directory`:

-  Prepend `directory` to the [search path for modules](#search-path).
+  Prepend `directory` to the [search paths for modules](#search-paths).
-  If this option is used then no builtin search path is used.
+  If this option is used then no builtin search paths are used.

 * `--exit-status` / `-e`: